dhardy/pippin/doc/technical-decisions.md

 Identifiers
 ------------------

+### Element checksum

+This is just a checksum of the element's identifier (a u64 encoded to bytes as big-endian) followed by its data.
+The current checksum algorithm is BLAKE2b configured for 256 bits output.

+Note: SHA2 256 was the default, but BLAKE2b is faster and is according to its authors "at least as secure as the latest standard SHA-3".
+BLAKE2b was selected over other variants since target usage is on 64-bit CPUs, and on multicore CPUs there may be better ways to process in parallel; that said BLAKE2bp should probably be tested and properly considered.

+Note: the checksum output size can easily be adjusted (`BYTES` in `src/detail/sum.rs` — other values should work but are not often tested), but doing so requries building new binaries and renders old data files incompatible.
+256 bits appears to be a common choice and a good compromise between size and security.

 ### State sums

-These are checksums which (1) identify a state reached by a snapshot or commit, and (2) validate data in a recreated state.
-They can be used to find snapshots and commits, but there may be multiple snapshots and commits for a single state-sum.

-Note that if a commit ever reverts to a previous state, this will create a loop in the history graph, rendering the reverting commit redundant and (unless there is a snapshot within the loop) useless.
-Code should deal with this.

-Initial state: give it a special identifier, all zeros (i.e. the result of XOR combining zero element checksums).

-### Commit identifiers

-The following has never been implemented.
-Should we add these?

-Commit identifiers: use the commit checksum as an identifier like git etc.
-This may not be required, since normally one would only request a state and not care how it is reproduced.

-Rationale: commit identification is important for merges.
-When however it comes to deleting old history, commits will either be forgotten entirely or merged into larger commits with new checksums.
-State checksums, however, will remain the same (for those states which survive).
+A *state sum* is a checksum on a *state* (a commit or snapshot) of a partition.
+This serves both as an identifier and a means to securely identify the partition's data (the set of elements) and metadata (parent state(s), author, timestamp, moved elements, maybe more).

+A checksum of the metadata is computed from the following stream of data:

+*   each parent's statesum, as ordered by the commit
+*   the commit's timestamp (UNIX time as big-endian i64)
+*   the bytes `CNUM`
+*   the commit number (big-endian u32)
+*   if present, the extra metadata byte-stream (without padding)

+The state sum is the metadata checksum and element sums combined via bit-wise exclusive-or (XOR) operator (in any order).

+A new partition should be started with a blank state: no parents, no elements, commit number 0; however the timestamp should be set to the time of initialisation and extra metadata can be included (e.g. comments or author).

 ### Displaying checksum identifiers

+Printing state sums and commit checksums: use base 16 (0-9, A-F) — hexadecimal.
+Optionally put a space between pairs of characters.

-Printing state sums and commit checksums: use base 36 (0-9, a-z; i.e. hexadecimal extended to the end of the alphabet).
-Always use lower-case letters to avoid confusion between zero (`0`) and upper-case `O`.
-A 256-bit number requires only 50 characters in base-36 (or 64 in base 16).
-Like git, accept abbreviated sums so long as these are unique within known history.
+Like git, accept abbreviated sums as identifiers so long as these are unique within known history.

 ### Element and partition identifiers

-Element identifiers are a unique `u64` (unsigned 64-bit number).
-We don't care much what they are so long as they are unique.
+Element identifiers are a unique `u64` (unsigned 64-bit number) and also serve to identify the element's partition.

 The first 40 bits (high part) of the number is allocated to a partition identifier, and the low 24 bits (more than 16 million numbers) are allocated